All Episodes

 You've got to make a decision based on what's best for you and everybody else.

-Um, and this real push to demonize voting laws that I think are just common sense.
+Let me go to another issue, and that is this power grab, the Politicians Protection Act, as some have labeled it, and this real push to demonize voting laws that I think are just common sense.

-You know, voter ID is common sense.
+You know, voter ideas, common sense.

 Signature verification is simple common sense.